Misbun Sidek: Coaching

 Misbun was on the coaching staff, as his brother Rashid Sidek played men singles, for the 1992 Malaysia team which captured the Thomas Cup after a 25-year drought.
 In 1996, he and his brothers established a badminton club to find new talented players, called Nusa Mahsuri.
 He was a coach in Nusa Mahsuri, the first professional badminton club in Malaysia from 1996 to 2002.

 He is Malaysia national team men's singles coach from 2003 to 2010.
 He has coached Malaysia's leading singles players from 1990s, including Rashid Sidek, the Hashim brothers, Roslin Hashim and Muhammad Hafiz Hashim, Wong Choong Hann, Lee Chong Wei and Wong Mew Choo.
 Under his coaching, Wong Mew Choo reached World No 7 in female category of BWF ranking.
 Roslin Hashim and Wong Choong Hann reached the World No 1 in BWF ranking.
 Wong Choong Hann also became silver medalist in BWF World Championships under his coaching.
 Meanwhile Hafiz Hashim won All-England champion and became World No 5 in BWF ranking under his coaching.
 Lee Chong Wei also reached the World No 1 in BWF ranking and the 2008 Olympics men's singles final and became Olympic silver medalist and won countless of BWF tournaments under his coaching.
 In July 2017, Misbun was reappointed as Malaysia national team men's singles head coach.
 He coached Lee Zii Jia during the latter's early career.

 Personal life

 He was married to Datin Latifah Sidek from 1986 until her death due to COVID-19 on 23 July 2021.
-They have six children: Misbun Syawal Misbun (born 1988), 33, twins, Lia Murni and Misbun Ramdan (born 1990), 31, Lia Alifah (born 1996), 25, Lia Dewi Rubita (born 1998), 23 and Misbun Awalauddin (born 2000), 21 (ages as of July 2021).
+They have seven children: Lia Nurmila (1987–1996), Misbun Syawal Misbun (born 1988), 33, twins, Lia Murni and Misbun Ramdan (born 1990), 31, Lia Alifah (born 1996), 25, Lia Dewi Rubita (born 1998), 23 and Misbun Awalauddin (born 2000), 21 (ages as of July 2021).
 Misbun Ramdan is also a professional badminton player.